schinta99/schinta_Portfolio/visualizing-government-debt.md

 # Visualizing Government Debt

-_As before, this template provides some of the structure you should have for your assignment, but the official instructions and guidance can be found on Canvas.
-Make sure to reference that for detailed instructions on what you need to do and what you need to submit to get credit._

 ## Part one: Working with web-based visualization tools and data

 ### Government Debt Bar Chart

-<iframe src="https://data-viewer.oecd.org?chartId=03b71ac8-30fd-49b1-975b-8c482e3c2bb2" style="border: none"; allowfullscreen="true">;
-    <a rel="noopener noreferrer" href="https://data-viewer.oecd.org?chartId=03b71ac8-30fd-49b1-975b-8c482e3c2bb2" target="_blank">Dataflow</a>
-  </iframe>;

 ## Part two: Working with Tableau